Vertexional/CultiCraft/README.md

 ## Author
 Vertexional
 https://discord.com/users/712241379438493878
-Support Server:
+## Support Server:
 [https://discord.com/qdHztGjATA](https://discord.com/invite/qdHztGjATA)
+## What Is Culticraft
-A simple mod I made in my spare time.
+A simple mod I made in my spare time as a passion project and to improve my java knowledge.